kiranmajji1620/ft_nlp/material/git/branches.md

 - Go to that branch `git checkout <branch name>`
 - Create and go to that branch `git checkout -b <branch name>`

 ### Remote Tracking Branches
 - These track the latest commits in the remote repositories branches.

-#### How to switch to feature1 branch from main branch
-- When cloned, your local branch is created as the copy of remote repo's main branch and it tracks the remote changes. meaning git pull and git push work
-- If you want to work on feature1 branch instead of main branch,
-    - create a new local branch `git checkout -b feature1 origin/feature1`
-    - This means that we created a local branch named feature1 which tracks the remote branch origin/feature1.
-    - Now, stay in local feature1 branch and git pull and git push work seamlessly.
-    - git push origin feature1

 #### How to push a branch to remote repository